 June 19th, 2019

-Connor Mickens, a 2019 graduate and a member of the men’s golf team, was named to the Google Cloud Academic All-American® 2nd Team in the NAIA At-Large division.
+Connor Mickens, a 2019 Bethel graduate and member of the golf team, was named a Google Cloud Academic All-American®, and also earned All-America Scholar status from the Golf Coaches Association of America (GCAA).

 “Gabe, Ryan and Kaci were just as deserving of it as I was,” Mickens said.